Tim Griffin

 Wikipedia

 Griffin defeated Democrat John Burkhalter for lieutenant governor in 2014 and served under Governor Asa Hutchinson.
-In the summer of 2020, Griffin announced his candidacy for the 2022 Arkansas gubernatorial election,[1] but withdrew from the race in February 2021 to run for Arkansas Attorney General instead.[2]
+In summer 2020, Griffin announced his candidacy for the 2022 Arkansas gubernatorial election[1] but withdrew from the race in February 2021 to run for Arkansas Attorney General instead.[2]

 Early life and education